oxfordmmm/NEKSUS_ont_hybrid_assembly_comparison/README.md

 - References

 ## Extended Methods
 ### Isolate collection
 9 English hospitals from 8 English regions were recruited through a partnership between the University of Oxford and UK Health Secuirty Agency (UKHSA).
 Consecutive bloodstream infection (BSI) and positive rectal Carbapenemase-Producing Enterobacterales (CPE) screening isolates were collected between October 2023 and March 2024.
 The first 92 Enterobacterales isolates collected, from 3 English regions, were included in the pilot analysis, predominantly *Escherichia coli* and *Klebsiella pneumoniae*.
 Isolate collection was part of routine clinical practice under existing UKHSA permissions for extended surveillance.
 Isolates were prepared by participating sites and shipped to Oxford, catalogued, and stored in brain-heart infusion (BHI) broth with 10% Glycerol at -70◦C unitl preparation for DNA extraction and sequencing by an external provider.

 ### DNA extraction & sequencing
 DNA extraction, library preparations, and long- and short-read sequencing were conducted at GENEWIZ Germany GmbH (Leipzig, Germany).
 Briefly, DNA extracts were both long-read (PromethION using R10.4.1/kit 14 flowcells/chemistry [Oxford Nanopore Technologies]) and short-read sequenced (Illumina NovaSeq X Plus, 2x150 paired-end reads).

 ### Bioinformatics
 #### Basecalling
 Long-read sequences were basecalled with Dorado (v5.0.0 super high accuracy simplex DNA models).
-The genome assembly/annotation pipeline (assembly_comparison_pipeline_v2.tar.gz) was written in Nextflow (v24.04.3) based on an earlier Nanopore assembly comparison^1^.
+The genome assembly/annotation pipeline (assembly_comparison_pipeline_v2.tar.gz) was written in Nextflow (v24.04.3) based on an earlier Nanopore assembly comparison<sup>1</sup>.
 #### Quality control
-Raw-read and assembly quality was assessed with SeqKit^2^ v2.9.0.
+Raw-read and assembly quality was assessed with SeqKit<sup>2</sup> v2.9.0.
 #### Subsampling
-Long-reads were subsampled to 60x using the built-in subsampling and genome size estimation scripts from Autocycler^3^ v0.2.1, and short-reads to 100x with Rasusa^4^ v2.1.0.
+Long-reads were subsampled to 60x using the built-in subsampling and genome size estimation scripts from Autocycler<sup>3</sup> v0.2.1, and short-reads to 100x with Rasusa<sup>4</sup> v2.1.0.
 #### Assembly
-Genomes were assembled using three long-read only assemblers (Flye^5^ v2.9.5, Hybracter^6^ long v0.11.2, and the consensus assembler Autocycler^3^ v0.2.1), and three hybrid assemblers (Hybracter^6^ hybrid, Unicycler^7^ v0.5.1 normal and bold modes).
+Genomes were assembled using three long-read only assemblers (Flye<sup>5</sup> v2.9.5, Hybracter<sup>6</sup> long v0.11.2, and the consensus assembler Autocycler<sup>3</sup> v0.2.1), and three hybrid assemblers (Hybracter<sup>6</sup> hybrid, Unicycler<sup>7</sup> v0.5.1 normal and bold modes).
 The input long-read assemblies used for Autocycler were 4 assemblies each of Canu, Flye, Raven, Miniasm, and Hybracter long, where each of the 4 assemblies was derived from an independently subsampled set of reads.
 The Flye an Hybracter long assemblies from the first subsampled reads set was used in downstream analyses.
 #### Polishing
 Three polishing modalities were investigated:
-- long-read polishing with one round of Medaka^8^ v2.0.1 with subsampled reads
+- long-read polishing with one round of Medaka<sup>8</sup> v2.0.1 with subsampled reads
-- long-read polishing with one round of Medaka^8^ v2.0.1 with a full-set of reads
+- long-read polishing with one round of Medaka<sup>8</sup> v2.0.1 with a full-set of reads
-- short-read polishing with Polypolish^9^ v0.6.0 and Pypolca^10^ v0.3.1
+- short-read polishing with Polypolish<sup>9</sup> v0.6.0 and Pypolca<sup>10</sup> v0.3.1
 #### Assembly evaluation
 Assembly completeness was assessed by the proportion of chromosomes and plasmids reconstructed.
 Chromosomes were defined as 'fully reconstructed' where a contig was >4Mb and fully circularised.
 Plasmids were either fully reconstructed, or partly reconstructed/misassembled.
-Fully reconstructed plasmids were defined as contigs that aligned to eachother (dnadiff from MUMmer4^11^ v4.0.0), had the same replicon/Inc type assignment (PlasmidFinder^12^ v), had the same circulairity (either all circular, or all linear) and were within 200bp in length of eachother, from at least 2 assemblers.
+Fully reconstructed plasmids were defined as contigs that aligned to eachother (dnadiff from MUMmer4<sup>11</sup> v4.0.0), had the same replicon/Inc type assignment (PlasmidFinder<sup>12</sup> v), had the same circulairity (either all circular, or all linear) and were within 200bp in length of eachother, from at least 2 assemblers.
 Misassembled plasmids were defined as fully reconstructed, but where one of the Inc typ, circularity, or length criteria were not met.

-Accuracy was assessed by substitutions and indels corrected by realigning Illumina short-reads to assemblies using Pypolca^10^, MLST assignment (mlst^13^ v2.23.0), and the recovery of key resistance and virulence genes (AMRFinderPlus^14^ v4.0.3 with the species flag inferred from Kraken2^15^ v2.1.3).
+Accuracy was assessed by substitutions and indels corrected by realigning Illumina short-reads to assemblies using Pypolca<sup>10</sup>, MLST assignment (mlst<sup>13</sup> v2.23.0), and the recovery of key resistance and virulence genes (AMRFinderPlus<sup>14</sup> v4.0.3 with the species flag inferred from Kraken2<sup>15</sup> v2.1.3).

 ### Statistical analysis and visualisation

-Statistical analysis and visualisation were done in R (v4.4.1; R Core Team 2024).
+Statistical analysis and visualisation were done in R<sup>16</sup> v4.4.1.
 Proportions were compared with Fisher’s exact test, and counts with Wilcoxon signed-rank tests.

 ## Acknowledgements